-As the days get colder and shorter I love cooking recipes that are bright and beautifully coloured as a way to fend off the winter blues.
-Beetroot and Feta Pasta is so brilliantly colourful and bursting with flavour, it’s the perfect meal for this time of year.
+I always think that we eat with our eyes, as well as our mouths, so I love cooking recipes that are bright and beautifully coloured.
+Beetroot and Feta Pasta is so brilliantly colourful and bursting with flavour, it’s a lovely light and unique pasta dish.
 Sweet, earthy beetroot is boosted with zingy lemon, salty feta cheese and fresh herbs in this simple, but delicious vegetarian pasta.

 Yes, really!
 This pasta flavour combo has been floating around for a few years and let me tell you, beetroot pasta sauce is so good!
 It’s also incredibly quick to make – the whole recipe comes together in the time it takes the pasta to cook.
 Did I mention it is stunning to look at too?